cordmaximilian/mini_dwh/README.md

 ```

 The Compose stack exposes two services: the orchestrator container and a
-DuckDB-Wasm Web UI reachable on `http://localhost:8080`.
-The service mounts
-the `data/` directory so the DuckDB file is available on the host.
-The
+PostgreSQL server accessible on `localhost:5432`.
+The orchestrator sets
-orchestrator sets `DBT_PROFILES_DIR` automatically so dbt uses the bundled
+`DBT_PROFILES_DIR` automatically so dbt uses the bundled profile.
+Once the
-profile.
-Once the containers are running you can open a shell inside the DWH
+containers are running you can open a shell inside the DWH service if you
-service if you want to execute additional `dbt` commands or inspect the
+want to execute additional `dbt` commands or inspect the database:
-database:

 ```bash
 docker compose exec dwh bash